LEADING OFF: Gallo preps for Yanks, Nats dealing with COVID

 The Cardinals will see how All-Star third baseman Nolan Arenado is feeling on a day off after he got hit on the right forearm by a pitch in Cleveland.

 After he was hit Wednesday, the 30-year-old walked around the home plate area and slowly went to first despite being in obvious pain while talking with manager Mike Shildt and a trainer.
-He took the field for defense in the bottom of the inning but was removed.
+Arenado took the field for defense in the bottom of the inning but was removed.
 The Cardinals announced he had a bruised forearm and is day to day.

-Shildt was hopeful that Arenado would be in the lineup on Friday against Minnesota.
+Shildt was hopeful that Arenado would be in the lineup Friday against Minnesota.
 The third baseman is hitting .261 with 20 homers this season.

 “Thankfully, it looks like it got mostly meat,” Shildt said.
-“The off-day tomorrow will help.
+“The off day tomorrow will help.
 He’ll get treatment.
 It got him pretty good.”

 JUDGE OUT, THEN IN

-One day after returning from the COVID-19 list, Yankees slugger Aaron Judge was scratched from the lineup at Tampa Bay.
+One day after returning from the COVID-19 injured list, Yankees slugger Aaron Judge was scratched from the starting lineup at Tampa Bay.

+New York manager Aaron Boone said Judge had doctor appointments related to his return from the IL and didn’t arrive at the ballpark until less than an hour before the start.

-There was no immediate announcement on why Judge was taken out Wednesday night, but he then pinch-hit in the fifth inning and stayed in the game in right field.
+Judge pinch-hit in the fifth inning and stayed in the game in right field.
+He eventually hit the tiebreaking single in the 10th that gave the Yankees a 3-1 victory over the Rays.

-Judge was reinstated from the COVID-19 ILt before Tuesday’s game with the Rays and went 1 for 4.
+Judge was reinstated from the COVID-19 injured list before Tuesday’s game with the Rays and went 1 for 4.
 He also was hit by a pitch in the Yankees’ 4-3 win.

 The outfielder was placed on the IL on July 16.